 How to Avoid Being Stuck with the Wrong Hearing Aid

-Last updated May 2017
+Last updated December 2020

 Also tricky: Since most hearing aids sold by local hearing specialists are custom-molded, patients can’t feel exactly how various makes and models would fit in their ears.
 But it is possible to try different technologies.
-Many BTE models can be fitted with special pliable earpieces and then set up for tests.
+Many BTE models with disposable earpieces can be fitted with special pliable earpieces and then set up for tests.
 The sound quality in the test should be fairly close to what you’ll get with your own customized device.
 But ultimately, time and experience with a particular hearing aid are the only ways to determine how well it works for you.

-Hearing-aid dispensers usually offer a free adjustment period during which they’ll provide assistance.
+Hearing-aid specialists usually offer a free adjustment period during which they’ll provide assistance.
 This period varies, with some sellers offering free adjustments for six months and others for the life of the aid.
 If you are buying a hearing aid for the first time, or trying a new type of aid, find out about the dispenser’s policy regarding follow-up appointments.

 Also, find out whether your return period will be extended if adjustments are necessary; if so, get this promise in writing.
-You don’t want to lose your right to return an aid simply because you’ve spent weeks or months trying to get it adjusted to meet your needs before concluding that it just doesn’t suit you.
+You don’t want to lose your right to return an aid simply because you’ve spent weeks trying to get it adjusted to meet your needs before concluding that it just doesn’t suit you.